securityinmobility/autosec-framework/documentation/ModuleList.md

     - Freeze Doom Loop Attacks (using a legacy feature of CAN)
   - Analyse and attack CAN security mechanisms (IDS, Hardware, Gateways, Encryption)
   - Attacks are described e.g. in [here](https://canislabs.com/wp-content/uploads/2020/05/1901-2019-11-29-White-Paper-CAN-Security.pdf)

-## Other implementation work

-- Create and implement a concept to control and visualize automotive penetration tests

-# Other subjects (possibly for a thesis)

--  Automotive usage of TEEs (Trusted Execution Environments)
--  Testing of neuronal networks used in automotive domain (e.g., Tesla Autopilote)